 Brenton had just had back surgery, was stuck at home recovering and maybe a little lonely, ventured into the online dating world and came across my profile.
 He liked what he discovered, especially that I was studying to be a nurse – he could do with a nurse.
 We started chatting, planned our first date of eggs benny and everything started to fall into place.

-I liked that he was a little rough around the edges, so genuine, down to earth and I think a trait we’re almost naturally wired to look for, he had the capability to make an entire group erupt into laughter.
-I was also impressed that he well and truly owned downing a VB before 11am.
+I liked that he was a little rough around the edges, so genuine, down to earth and I think a trait we’re almost naturally wired to look for, he could make an entire group erupt into laughter.
+I was also impressed that he well and truly owned downing a VB before 11 am.
 Between laughing every day, busting a move to Paul Kelly while cooking, travelling and planning our next adventure or getting stuck into our renovations we’ve been together since June 2013.

 I wore my mum’s pearl earrings as ‘something borrowed’ from Broome’s ‘Galwey Pearls’